W427697/Discord-/docs/writing-stories/stories-for-multiple-components.md

 However, there are some caveats when using this approach that you should be aware of.

 The `children` arg, just like all args, needs to be JSON serializable.
-It means that you should:
+To avoid errors with your Storybook, you should:

 - Avoid using empty values
 - Use [mapping](../essentials/controls.md#dealing-with-complex-values) if you want to adjust the value with [controls](../essentials/controls.md)
 - Use caution with components that include third party libraries

-As they could lead into errors with your Storybook.

 <Callout variant="info">